 Our flight from BWI to Providence (PVD) was uneventful was asleep the entire time.
 PVD wasn’t the smallest of airports, but there wasn’t much in term of real food landside.
 We walked the 20 minutes to a local diner for breakfast.
 Afterwards, we spend the rest of the afternoon working at the Starbucks back at the airport until check-in for our flight.
 Since this was an international flight, we had to manually check-in to have our passports validated.

 Our experience on Norwegian’s budget cross Atlantic experience wasn’t bad at all.
 We did not pay to pick seats so we were assign ones at the back of the plane.
-Luckily as I expected based on the seatmap, the flight was nowhere near full and both Meg and I were able to stretch across our entire roll.
+Luckily as I expected based on the seatmap, the flight was nowhere near full and both Meg and I were able to stretch across our entire row.
 The seat themselves were not the most comfortable, but there was a good amount of legroom for a budget flight.
 Our plan was to go to sleep right away since the red-eye flight would only be around 6 hours.
 Having had our dinner before boarding and sleeping through the entire flight, we didn’t need to purchase any additional services.
 One thing to remember is to bring your jacket or your own blanket on these flights there aren’t any provided and it gets pretty cold.
 I’d take these flights again in the future with these prices.

 Immigration and customs were very quick at Bergen (BGO) as we arrived early Sunday morning.
 We didn’t plan to drink while during our time in Norway since it is very expensive to drink there.
 If you do plan on buy alcohol, duty free is your cheapest option before entering the country.

 While we could have taken the trip into the City, we opted to stay at the airport rather than lugging our backpacks around the town since was no storage at the airport.
 Airside, there were several areas that was in the process of renovation, but there were also plenty tables, seats, and power outlets where I could do some work and some last minute research on our trek.
 Interestingly, we had great internet access as all the Norwegian airports were equipped with the same educational network “eduroam” that our university utilizes.
-Lastly, there were plenty of places for napping as well as adjusted to the time difference.
+Lastly, there were plenty of places for napping as well helping us to adjust to the time difference.

 Our last flights from BGO to Oslo (OSL) and connecting onto Bødo (BOO) were uneventful.